panopset/oregon/portland/README.md

     sudo reboot 0

-Take a sip of whatever you are drinking to maintain your Ballmer Peak, then go back in there and make sure you see port 8082 and 443 active:
+Take a short break, then go back in there and make sure you see port 8082 and 443 active:

     ssh $PSVRNM